sbhusal123/RabbitMQ/Python/Publish-Subscribe/README.md

 # Publish/Subscribe
 - Deliver a message to multiple consumer.
 - Distributed Publisher Subscriber Pattern.
-- Demo Example: consist of two programs -- the first will emit log messages and the second will receive and print them
+- Demo Example: consist of two programs -- the first will emit log messages and the second will receive and print them using fanout exchange.

 ## 1. Exchange
 - Producer never sends any messages directly to a queue, can only send messages to an exchange.